 I am a biological anthropologist who studies human evolution.
-My main research interests include the study of hominin (humans and the extinct relatives) taxonomy and phylogeny using cranial morphology, the application of geometric morphometrics to study skeletal variation, and the evolutionary history of Plio-Pleistocene Homo.
+My main research interests include the study of hominin (humans and the extinct relatives) taxonomy and phylogeny using cranial morphology, the application of geometric morphometrics to study skeletal variation and functional morphology, and the evolutionary history of Plio-Pleistocene Homo.

 I am currently an Assistant Professor in the Department of Anatomy at Midwestern University in Glendale, AZ.I earned my Ph.D. in anthropology at the City University of New York (part of the New York Consortium in Evolutionary Primatology) in 2007.